ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 VIRPASS TCP line (VIRKIX)
 -------------------------

 Communication between VIRTEL and CICS can be established via APPC, TCP/IP, or Cross-memory.

-This section describes communications in TCP/IP mode using the VIRKIX program on the CICS side.
+This section describes communication in TCP/IP mode using the VIRKIX program on the CICS side.

 |image31|